Chvxt3r/Certification_Notes/htb/AI_Red_Team/datasets.md

 ** prevents models from misinterpreting category values as numeric hierarchies, but can increase the number of featurs if the category has alot of unique values.
 - `LabelEncoder` - for integer codes (may imply unintended order).
 - `HashingEncoder` - or frequency-based methods to handle high-cardinality featurs and control feature space size.
-> After encoding, verify that the transofmred features are meaningful and do not introduce artificial ordering.
+> After encoding, verify that the transformed features are meaningful and do not introduce artificial ordering.
 ### Handling Skewed Data (Unevenly distributed values, usually clustered at one end with a few outliers stretching out the distribution)